|

 PLEASE NOTE:

-- Walk covers approximately 1 mile, flat, and there may be some stairs within the galleries.
+- Walk covers approximately 1 mile, flat.

 - The precise meeting location will be provided to registered students a few days before the event.